Gatton, Surrey: Church

 The church is dedicated to St Andrew.
 Before the early 19th century, it was a late medieval building revealing evidence of early Norman origins.
 It was heavily remodelled in the "Gothick" style in 1834 by Frederick John Monson, 5th Baron Monson, essentially as his private chapel and a showcase for his collections.
 Its contents include a fine 15th-century rood screen, brought from another unidentified English church.
 In 1930, stones from the structure were removed by Sir Jeremiah Colman (1st Bart.) and the rector of Gatton and given to Colorado College of Colorado Springs, USA, to be incorporated into the Eugene Percy Shove Memorial Chapel in honour of the donor's ancestor, Edward Shove, rector of Gatton 1615–1646.

 The church is adjacent to the Royal Alexandra and Albert School.
 It is now used generally as a chapel: it has a joint benefice with and is reliant for regular services on services in Merstham Village, the conservation area part of Merstham.

 Geography

 Gatton lies on the crest of the escarpment of the North Downs and on its southern slopes, primarily in the Reigate (RH2) post town.
-Gatton Park that forms most of its southern half now houses the boarders of The Royal Alexandra and Albert school.
+Gatton Park, forming most of its southern half, is now the location of the Royal Alexandra and Albert School: Gatton Hall, the historic stately home at its centre, is used as a boarding house.
 As defined by its ecclesiastical parish, Gatton has no more than 12 houses.
 In Gatton to the north, Upper Gatton Farm, Crossways Farm, Old Trees and Olde Forge (all along High Road) are all on the crest (uplands) of the North Downs near to Chipstead, a large village adjoining Gatton to the north.